 The key findings of the study are explained in the following points,

-Macrocell activity is decreasing with the passage of time.
-It is predominant at the initial days after the patch repair.
+Macrocell activity decreases with the passage of time.
+It is predominantly in the initial days after the patch repair.
 Macrocell activity is evident in all the repair materials but the intensity varied depending on the substrate quality and type of repair material.

-The magnitude of macrocell current depends not only on the driving potential generated due to the electrochemical differences.
+The magnitude of macrocell current depends on the driving potential generated due to the electrochemical differences.
 In repair materials like polymer modified repair material and GGBS based repair materials measurement of half-cell potential alone would give misleading information about the presence of macrocell corrosion.

-The decreasing trend of macrcocell current values could be due to the following reasons,
+The decreasing trend of macrocell current values could be due to the following reasons,

-The increase in the resistivity of both concrete and repair material with the passage of time due to the development of concrete microstructure.
+The increase in the resistivity of both the concrete and repair material with the passage of time due to the development of concrete microstructure.

 Drying of the prepared specimens.